| |

 or above ground.
 If it is an inground, draining exposes the

-pool to the risk of structural damage or collapse.
+k of structural damage or collapse.
 In either

 case, draining a vinyl lined pool runs the risk of liner